-“The Talent Code” teaches readers how to best train to grow myelin and achieve peak performance by training at the edges of your comfort zone.
+“The Talent Code” teaches readers how to best train to grow myelin and achieve peak performance by training at the edges of their comfort zone.

 - Bullet Summary

 - How Myelin Impacts Performance